danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 ### Another Migration
-Now we want to make sure duplicate options don't get stored in our database, to do that we're going to make the `name` field in the `Options` table column unique, and run another migration.
+Now we want to make sure duplicate options don't get stored in our database, to do that we're going to make the `name` field in the `Options` table unique, and run another migration.

-Change the field declaration in the `Options` model to this
+Change the field declaration in the `Options` model to this:

 {% highlight python %}